fperez/fernandoperez.org/code/indefero_dreamhost.md

-The indefero docs put this later, but to be 100% sure that all subsequent pear/php commands run using the proper versions, I think it\'s safest to first set up the environment by putting this into the bashrc file and reloading:
+The indefero docs put this later, but to be 100% sure that all subsequent pear/php commands run using the proper versions, I think it's safest to first set up the environment by putting this into the bashrc file and reloading:

 ``` bash